featbit/featbit/modules/front-end/README.md

 # Getting Started

 ## Install UI with Docker
 You can install and run UI with Docker.
-To run, set API_URL to the API and bind the exposed port 8080 or any other available port, use:
+To run, set API_URL to the API and bind the port 8080 or any other available port to 80, use:
 ```
 docker build --build-arg API_URL=https://xxx.xxx.com -t featbit/ui .
 docker run -d -p 8080:80 --name featbit-ui featbit/ui